-The Spokane River and Lake Spokane have been placed on the State of Washington's 303(d) list of impaired waters because of concentrations of polychlorinated biphenyls (PCBs) that exceed water quality standards.
+The Spokane River and Lake Spokane have been placed on the State of Washington's 303(d) list of impaired waters because of concentrations of polychlorinated biphenyls (PCBs) that exceed water quality standardsin fish tissue.
 To address these impairments, the Department of Ecology (Ecology) is pursuing a toxics reduction strategy that included the establishment of a Spokane River Regional Toxics Task Force (Task Force) to identify and reduce PCBs at their source in the watershed.
 One of the key missions of the Task Force is to make measurable progress toward meeting applicable water quality criteria for PCBs.
 Demonstrating that this progress is occurring requires a long-term monitoring program, and development of such a program was identified as a priority activity as an outcome of a May 2019 Data Synthesis Workshop.
-The Task Force subsequently endorsed a long-term monitoring program consisting of parallel efforts monitoring PCB concentrations in the water column and fish tissue.
+The Task Force subsequently endorsed a longterm monitoring program consisting of parallel efforts monitoring PCB concentrations in the water column and fish tissue.

 This study describes the monitoring of water column PCB concentrations using semipermeable membrane devices (SPMDs).
-The results of this study are designed to provide a baseline for PCB concentrations in the water column and will be used as one measure of the effectiveness of PCB control actions aimed at the reduction of PCBs in the Spokane River.
+The results of this study are designed to provide a baseline for long term trending assessment of PCB concentrations in the water column and will that may be used as one measure of the effectiveness of PCB control actions aimed at the reduction of PCBs in the Spokane River.
+The results of this study are not intended to be used for any regulatory purpose under the Clean Water Act.
+This study documents the challenges in using SPMDs to accurately and reliably measure water column PCBs for long-term trend assessment.
+Furthermore, test method 1668C used in this study is not an approved test method for use under the Clean Water Act in 40 CFR Part 136.

 SPMDs were deployed at four locations in the Spokane River, corresponding to the Washington/ Idaho State Line, downstream of Upriver Dam, at East Trent Avenue in Spokane and at Nine Mile Dam.
 Water column monitoring was conducted via three month-long deployments of SPMDs, corresponding to late summer 2020 low flow, winter 2021 moderate flow, and spring 2021 high flow conditions.